MissMonia/MagicBall8/README.md

 # MagicBall8
-Simple JS app - Magic Ball No 8 Simulator - answers all the questions for you
+Simple JS app - Magic Ball No 8 Simulator - solves all the problems answers all the questions for you ;)